mandalsubhajit/recurrent_name_generator/README.md

 # recurrent_name_generator
 GAN based name generator: work in progress

-This is an experiment to see if machines can learn to generate realistic sounding names.
-Work is still in progress.
+This is an experiment to see if machines can learn to generate realistic sounding names, using generative adversarial networks.
+The implementation is in tensorflow and work is still in progress.
 It shows promising results and does NOT throw *absolute gibberish*.
 But it is not able to generate sufficient variation in the output as of now.

 ## Main concept
 ### Generator